wordofwarning/wordofwarning.org/hab/turn/index.md

 ##Turn 2014 — call for proposals
 **Friday 4 + Saturday 5 April 2014 — Contact, Manchester**
-Turn 2014 is a hÅb, Contact, Dance Initiative Greater Manchester, Live at LICA co-production and a greenroom legacy project. [www.turnmcr.org](http://www.turnmcr.org) | #TurnMcr
+Turn 2014 is a hÅb, Contact, Dance Manchester, Live at LICA co-production and a greenroom legacy project. [www.turnmcr.org](http://www.turnmcr.org) | #TurnMcr

 **North West** dancers + dance-makers (*aged 18+*) are invited to submit proposals of short pieces of work, works in progress or extracts of longer works for inclusion in this event.